privacyguides/privacyguides.org/docs/cryptocurrency.md

 _Other_: Australia, Cuba, DR Congo

-Cake Wallet and Monero.com **only** allow the direct purchase of Monero for customers from:
+Cake Wallet and Monero.com **only** allow the direct purchase of Monero (through third-party providers) for customers from:

 _Europe_: European Union member countries, Bosnia-Herzegovina, Iceland, Moldova, Montenegro, Norway, Switzerland, Ukraine, United Kingdom (not on Monero.com)